kkga/kkga/index.md

 ### Hi, I'm Gadzhi

-Software designer based in Moscow, Russia.
+Software designer based in ~Moscow, Russia~ İstanbul, Türkiye.

 I work at [Retool](https://retool.com) during the day as a design engineer.
 Before that I worked at [Webflow](https://webflow.com).
 You can